GDSC-BPHC-ML/Machine-Learning_Bootcamp/README.md

 You may be wondering, *"Why should I study this course when there are numerous other courses and tutorials available online?"* It's a valid question, considering the overwhelming amount of information on the internet.

-Mastering the art of effective internet searches is not as straightforward as it appears.
-You might think that by typing a topic into the Google search bar, you'll instantly find a plethora of results.
-While having access to an abundance of resources is advantageous, it also presents a significant challenge: ensuring the quality of those resources.

 The internet is brimming with tens of thousands of resources for learning Machine Learning, but not all of them are of equal quality.
 Some fail to provide in-depth insights into concepts or explanations of why things work the way they do.
 Additionally, there are resources that contain inaccurate or misleading information.